 South Carolina Gov. Nikki Haley said Monday that the flag should be removed from the statehouse grounds, acknowledging that to many the flag is a "deeply offensive symbol of a brutally oppressive past."

-In a statement, Bentonville, Arkansas-based Wal-Mart says its goal is to not offend anyone with the products it offers. null
+In a statement, Bentonville, Arkansas-based Wal-Mart says its goal is to not offend anyone with the products it offers.

 Wal-Mart removing Confederate flag items from stores, online